 According to the ToK System, the central reason Life can be characterized as a separate, emergent dimension of behavioral complexity is because living processes are a function of information processing and communication network systems.
-Although physical entities and material behavioral changes can be described in information terms (Siegfried, 2000), there are no data being inputted nor anything akin to systematic computation, memory storage systems, or controlled outputs regulated by cybernetic feedback loops.
+Although physical entities and material behavioral changes can be described in information terms (Siegfried 2000), there are no data being inputted nor anything akin to systematic computation, memory storage systems, or controlled outputs regulated by cybernetic feedback loops.
 A bouncing ball or a pendulum behaves as it does as a function of the physical forces that are acting in combination with their own internal, material compositions.
 No inputs are being computed or referenced against a store of information and followed by outputs, nor is there a communication network that is exchanging information between units in efforts to reduce variation and foster prediction of future vents.
-In contrast, Life exists as a collection of information processing systems that have stored data across the generations and engage in cell-to-cell communications functionally organized to enable prediction and control (Deacon, 2011).
-In addition to being part of the unfolding causal wave of behaviors, we can note that organism behaviors are not only a function of the past, but they function to affect future change in a way that is qualitatively different from the behaviors of atoms or planets (Kaufman, 2019).
+In contrast, Life exists as a collection of information processing systems that have stored data across the generations and engage in cell-to-cell communications functionally organized to enable prediction and control (Deacon 2011).
+In addition to being part of the unfolding causal wave of behaviors, we can note that organism behaviors are not only a function of the past, but they function to affect future change in a way that is qualitatively different from the behaviors of atoms or planets (Kaufman 2019).
+In the language of complexity science, material behaviors are complicated, whereas living entities are complex adaptive systems.

-Evidence for the centrality of information processing in understanding living behaviors (i.e., patterns and processes of organisms) is found in the language games of modern biology.
+Evidence for the centrality of information processing in understanding living behaviors (i.e., patterns and processes of organisms) is found in the "language games" of modern biology.
 Christian (2018, p.
 79) argues that living organisms are "informavores" in that "they all consume information, the mechanisms they use for reading and responding" to their environments.
 Biologists speak of the language of genetics that involves genetic messages, genetic software, and so forth (e.g., Spradling 2006).
 Bray (2009) has argued how the DNA and RNA complexes function as computational systems that give life its complexity.
-Farnsworth, Nelson, and Gershenson (2013) assert that such information processing represents the defining feature of life.
+Farnsworth et al. (2013) assert that such information processing represents the defining feature of life.
 They extend their reasoning to claim that beyond the DNA and RNA molecular structure, functional information processing weaves together all levels and forms of life, from the genetic to the ecological.

 Given this analysis, we are now in a place to return to Levitis et al.'s (2009) conception of behavior, given their professional identities as behavioral biologists.
-These kinds of scientists are interested in the behavior of whole organisms, which is separate from both physical behaviors like that of electrons or the behavior of parts of organisms, like the behavior of genes or proteins.
+These kinds of scientists are interested in the behavior of whole organisms, which is separate from both physical behaviors like that of electrons or the behavior of parts of organisms, such as the behavior of genes or proteins.
 This makes sense because the organism (and cell in particular) constitutes the whole unit of Life by providing the basic structure that allows component parts to engage in functional information processing and coordination required for metabolism, growth, and reproduction.
 What Levitis et al. failed to recognize is that there are ontologically distinguishable behavioral patterns both "below" (atoms or genes) and "above" the behavior of cells or organisms.
 As Cahoone (2013) notes, the behavior of animals with a nervous system and centralized brain operates on a separate, mental order of nature.
-The ToK makes this important distinction explicit.
+The ToK makes this important distinction between Life and Mind explicit.